 A data warehouse is at the heart of a data pipeline, serving as a central data hub.
-It can accumulate data from connected sources, be it in-house cloud or legacy systems, external apps, sensor data, and more.
+Data warehouses are built to accumulate data from connected sources, , be it in-house cloud or legacy systems, external apps, sensor data, and more.
 Once necessary sources are integrated, you should make sure data is regularly ingested and loaded into OLAP servers.

 A data model is responsible for the data structure and access levels.
 It’s possible to single out the following models: